Exoplanet Detection Techniques: How to Find a Planet

 - It has cleared its orbital neighbourhood (i.e. the gravitationally dominant body in its orbit).

-There are multiple methods that are used to detect new exoplanets.
+There are multiple methods that are used to detect new exoplanets, lets look at the four main ones.

 Directly imaging exoplanets is extremely challenging because of two effects.
 There is a very small brightness contrast between the host star and the planet and there is only a small angular separation of the planet from the host.
 In plain english, the star's light will drown out any light from the planet because of us observing them from a distance much larger than their separation.
 To enable direct imaging both of these effects need to be minimised.